Price:£750.00 - £7,750.00

-There are 20 unisex and 4 women’s specific models in the Scultura range.
+There are 14 unisex models in the Scultura range.
 Merida are one of very few bike brands that manufacture their own bikes.
 They actually make bikes for many other top brands too.
 For this reason, Merida are able to make their frames to a higher-quality for any given price point.
 The Scultura 100 to 400 bikes are all built around lightweight triple butted 6066 aluminium alloy frames.
 These offer the best performance you can get from an alloy frame.
 Every bike in the range gets a full carbon fork for precise steering with a smoother ride feel.

 The Scultura 4000 to 7000 all get a CF2 carbon fibre frame.
 The tubes are shaped to offer an aero advantage.
 Merida call this NSCA Fastback truncated teardrop profiling, and it is designed to reduce drag.
 On the comfort side, the rear stays are slim helping to absorb road vibrations for a smoother ride.
 Each bike in the range features a relaxed, but race focused, geometry.
-The top-of-the range Team bikes get a more aggressive pro level geometry.
+The top-of-the range 8000, 9000, Limited and 10K Team bikes get a more aggressive pro level CF4 geometry.

 Even when you're riding on rough, pockmarked roads – and let's face it, that's likely to be a lot of the time – the Scultura delivers a smooth ride without the buzz often associated with bikes of this kind.